NBA changes COVID protocols, shortens path to return to play

 The Blazers said the team will be coached by assistant Scott Brooks, a longtime head coach, during Billups’ absence.

-Phoenix plays host to Memphis on Monday, while Portland — with seven players in the protocols as well — hosts Dallas.
-It will be the Trail Blazers’ first game since Dec.
+Phoenix was hosting Memphis on Monday, while Portland — with seven players in the protocols as well — was hosting Dallas.
+The Trail Blazers had been off since Dec.
 21; their game that had been scheduled for Dec.
 23 against Brooklyn was postponed because of virus issues decimating the Nets’ roster.
 That was one of nine games postponed by the NBA so far this season.

 Williams and Billups being off the sideline raises the total of head coaches in the NBA currently sidelined by virus issues to four, including the Los Angeles Lakers’ Frank Vogel and Chicago’s Billy Donovan.
 Vogel has missed the Lakers’ last four games, and Donovan is missing his second consecutive game when the Bulls visit Atlanta on Monday.